mapocalypse/booksearch-js/README.md

 # Book Search
-Project developed during the first module of the UPskill course.
+Project focused on HTML, CSS and JavaScript developed during the first module of the UPskill course.

 ## Features
 - User registration form